petrichorcode/PathFinder4Cyclists/README.md

 - AStar and Binary Heap work well in conjunction

 # Coming Soon
+- An improved adjacency list that will provide more accurate results (perhaps with one-way street implemented)
 - Provide Trip data (Distance/Estimated time) along with the route
 - Write lots of tests